OpenAuditLabs/datasets/publications/research_proposal/research_proposal.md

 - **O6**: Release the dataset as **OpenAuditBenchmark**, alongside evaluation scripts, baseline models, and documentation to foster reproducible research and open collaboration in agentic AI for smart contract security.

+## 5.1 Reinforcement Learning-Based Vulnerability Dataset Generation

+Recent advances in **reinforcement learning (RL)** have shown potential to significantly enhance smart contract security, especially in the generation of specialized datasets.
+Unlike static, manually curated datasets, which often become outdated or fail to capture novel attack vectors, RL-driven dataset generation enables the continuous creation of **realistic and evolving vulnerability samples**.
+In this paradigm, an RL agent interacts with a simulated blockchain environment, iteratively probing smart contracts for exploitable weaknesses and recording the outcomes.

+This approach can yield datasets that include a wide range of vulnerabilities — from common patterns such as integer overflows and unchecked external calls to complex **zero-day attack behaviors**.
+RL-based fuzzing, for example, can autonomously mutate contract states and transaction sequences, revealing hidden flaws that traditional testing overlooks.
+These generated datasets are inherently adaptive, reflecting the latest attack strategies and enabling **real-time benchmarking** of vulnerability detection models.

+When applied to threats like **reentrancy attacks in Ethereum Layer 2 (L2) environments**, RL-generated datasets provide a richer training ground by combining actual historical exploit data with synthetic yet realistic attack traces.
+This results in vulnerability detectors that are not only more accurate but also **resilient against emerging threats**.
+Moreover, the continuous feedback loop between RL-based dataset generation and model training ensures that detection systems remain robust, scalable, and responsive in the ever-changing decentralized application landscape.
+This can be one possible approach we can take.

 ---

 ## 6. Methodology